 2. Arc de Triomphe– One of the most breathtaking views of the city and one of the most famous monuments in Paris.
 The tickets cost 12€ per adult.
 There’s usually a line but it moves quickly.
 Make sure you go with enough time before closing.
 Last admission is 45 minutes before closing time.
 You can also buy your ticket ahead of time and skip the line, click here to purchase.

 3. Montmartre– It’s a little further out, but a gorgeous area to wander.
-It has some of the most popular Instagram spots that I’m sure you’ve seen on your feed.
 If you’re leisurely exploring the city, consider spending at least half a day here.
 There are so many things to see, eat, and do around Montmartre that I wish I’d given it more time.
 Always a reason for another Paris getaway, right?

 4. Rue Crémieux– The most colorful street in Paris and my absolute favorite stop.
 You can find it in the 12th arrondissement, easily accessible by train.
 All the homes are painted a vibrant color and make the street come to life.
 A great place in Paris to photograph, while trying your best to respect the locals who live there.